arpentnoir/DVP/README.md

 ## Client

+### Environment variables

+The config for the client is loaded from `/apps/client/src/env/env-config.js`, the file should be committed to the repository. the environment config gets overwritten during the deployment, whenever `env-config.js` needs to updated, please update the pulumi scripts as well to inject variables during the deployment

 ### Internet

 To build the internet app, run `yarn build`.
 This will create a bundle which only includes the base app and internet specific routes.